instana/go-sensor/example/README.md

 This folder contains examples of instrumenting the common use-cases with `github.com/instana/go-sensor`

 * [Greeter](./http-database-greeter) - an instrumented HTTP server that queries a database
+* [Doubler](./kafka-producer-consumer) - an instrumented Kafka processor, that counsumes and produces messages

 For up-to-date instrumentation code examples please consult the respective godoc: